The importance of safe sanitation

 - In rural areas, Water For People is sensitizing households to the need for improved sanitation services through household meetings, hygiene and sanitation campaigns, and support of community hygiene and sanitation clubs.

 - We encourage families to take affordable sanitation loans to build or renovate their toilets.

-- We work with finance institutions such as Savings and Credit Cooperatives (SACCOs) and Cash Round Groups to encourage them to add sanitation loans to their portfolios.
+- We work with finance institutions, including commercial banks, micro-finance institutions (MFIs) and Savings and Credit Cooperatives (SACCOs) to encourage them to add sanitation loans to their portfolios.
 This enables customers to borrow money for sanitation improvements and pay it back over a period of time at an affordable interest rate.

 - We help build the capacity of local entrepreneurs to provide bathroom construction services to families.

 Sustainable Waste Management

 E-VAC: Water for People Rwanda explores various waste emptying technologies used in other countries, and has created closed pit emptying equipment called "E-vac."
 E-vac is becoming widely accepted by Rwandan households to solve their problems emptying their pit latrines, especially in places which are difficult to reach by emptying trucks.

 GICUMBI DEFAST: In Gicumbi District, Water For People helped introduce the country’s first Decentralized Fecal Sludge Treatment (DEFAST) Plant, which treats raw sewage and turns it into fertilizer.
 The DEFAST plant serves over 15,000 households, universities and schools, a prison, hospitals, and health centres.